hmcts/cnp-module-palo-alto/README.md

 ## Pre-Requisites

+This module assumes it will be used within a CNP environment, therefore it requires existing secrets, subnets and approved VMs.

+### Secrets

-This module assumes it will be used within a CNP environment, therefore it requires secrets to be populated in the `infra-vault` of the environment you are deploying to (e.g. for production, `infra-vault-prod`, for QA, `infra-vault-qa`).
+Should be populated in the `infra-vault` of the environment you are deploying to (e.g. for production, `infra-vault-prod`, for QA, `infra-vault-qa`).
 Thus if you are creating a new environment, you will need to add the following:

 | Secret Name | Description |
 | --- | --- |